 The first thing you need to decide when creating a project charter in the name of the project.
 While this may not seem particularly important, the project name should reflect what it is the project is looking to fix.
 The projects name works almost like a street sign, it keeps everyone moving in the same direction and focused on the project goal.

 Next you’ll define your Six Sigma team.
-Your team will consist of the project leaders like the Black Belt, Master Black belt, and Champion.
+Your team will consist of the project leaders.
+This includes a certified Six Sigma Black Belt, Master Black Belt, and Champion.
 It will also list the project participants at the Green & Yellow belt level.
 It may also list important stakeholders and even vendors that may be important to the project.

 A clearly defined project schedule should be the next step in the project charter.
 You should have a clear picture of how long each section of the DMAIC method should take.
 This will also include the project start & end dates.

 You’ll now move on to the problem statement.
 The problem statement addresses the problem or major challenge your project is aiming to fix.
 In this section you’ll discuss details of the problem, what are the critical-to-quality elements, and where does this perceived problem exist.

 The project Goal statement will discuss the anticipated results of the project.
 You’ll want to set challenging yet realistic goals in this section.